This site has limited support for your browser. We recommend switching to Chrome, Safari, or Firefox.

 Along with providing movement, a horse stifle is also uses to support the horse when standing - often referred to as their ‘stay apparatus’.
 One key difference of a horses stifle compared to a humans knee is that when a human stands still our knees and legs are positioned vertically straight to the ground whereas a horses stifle joint is actually angled when the horse is standing still.
 A horses stifle will lock into place allowing the horse to rest whilst standing up.

-With such an intricate structure it should be no surprise that injuries and lameness to a horses stifle joint can be common, particularly with active horses.
+With such an intricate structure it should be no surprise that injuries and lameness to a horses stifle (c.1) joint can be common, particularly with active horses.

 Horse Stifle Injury Blog Image.
 Image of horse moving at speed which is more at risk of creating a stifle injury.